padx86/behavioralCloning/README.md

 ## Overfitting prevention

 In order to prevent overfitting the network dropout was applied to the nn at two stages.
-The first dropout of 50% was used after the first convolutional layer.
-The second dropout affects the output of the entire inception module.
+The first dropout of 10% was used after the first convolutional layer.
+The second dropout affects the output of the entire inception module with a dropout of 25%.
 The dropout layers had a significant positive effect on the network performance.

 ## Model summary